Find out the latest information about the Coronavirus Job Retention Scheme for UK employers.

 - On November 5, the Chancellor further extended the scheme to 31 March 2021 and announced that the Job Retention Bonus will not be paid in February and the government will be redeploying a retention incentive at the appropriate time.

-- The furlough scheme has been extended and will remain open until 31 March 2021.
-The government is set to review the policy in January.
+- The furlough scheme has been extended and will remain open until 30 April 2021.

 - The extended scheme will operate as the previous scheme did, with businesses being paid upfront to cover wages costs.

 - Grant payments are expected 6 working days after the first claims